jcs-instructor/mobtimer/backlog.md

       - [ ] Add Joel to permission to publish mobtimer-api to npmjs.com
       - [ ] CI/CD
       - [ ] cleanup console.log stms
+- [ ] Refactor Controller, which is becoming a "god object" (i.e., references too many things) and requires components to call it instead of just getting what the component needs.
+Possible remediations to try:
+      - Try creating a generic StateVariable<T> class, so both the property and its React setter can be passed around together: [proposal](./proposal-generic-state-variable.md)
 - [ ] ON HOLD: Create VSCode extension (needed so we can use it ourselves) - see our vscode extension repo here: https://github.com/jcs-instructor/mobtimer-vscode/blob/main/backlog-vscode.md
 - [ ] Extract mobtimer-controller (refactor to share with both React mobtimer-frontend and mobtimer-vscode extension)